DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-07-24-showing-fee-and-salary-information-in-offer-details.md

 We could do further work to allow Apply to show more specific and accurate information about course costs.
 We could:

 * prompt providers to detail all extra costs
-* ask providers to specify whether the ‘home fee’ or ‘international students fee’ applies when making an offer to a candidate
+* ask providers to say when making an offer whether the candidate would pay the ‘home fee’ or ‘international students fee’
 * give candidates more details about how the unqualified teacher pay scales translate into salary ranges